vladich/pg_jitter/README.md

 There are some operations that **pg_jitter** optimizes much better than typical expressions:

 - LIKE / ILIKE / regexp - by using PCRE2 (compilation) and StringZilla (SIMD), they are typically 2x-5x faster, but could be up to 25x faster for complex patterns.
 PCRE2 uses **sljit** compilation internally, and that adds extra optimization opportunities when **sljit** is also used as a JIT backend
 - CASE / IN (ANY) kind of expressions.
 These have special optimizations (pre-compiled binary search tree instead of linear search and hash probing).
-That approach speeds them up from 1.5x - 2x for IN up to 10x for CASE in extreme cases.
+That approach speeds them up from 1.5x - 2x for IN up to 10x for CASE in extreme scenarios.

 ## Benchmarks